aws-samples/amazon-s3-resumable-upload/serverless/README-English.md

 ```
 So Lambda traffic bytes/min will be emit to CloudWatch Metric for monitoring.
 Config monitor Statistic: Sum with 1 min.

-* Config Amazon SQS Alarm, expression metric Visible + InVisible Messages <= 0 3 of 3 then trigger Amazon SNS Notification for empty queue.

 ## Limitation and Notice:
 * Required memory = concurrency * ChunckSize.
 For the file < 50GB, ChunckSize is 5MB.
 For the file >50GB, ChunkSize will be auto change to Size/10000
 So for example is file average Size is 500GB , ChunckSize will be auto change to 50MB, and the default concurrency setting 5 File x 10 Concurrency/File = 50.
 So required 50 x 50MB = 2.5GB memory to run in EC2 or Lambda.
 If you need to increase the concurrency, can change it in config, but remember provision related memory for EC2 or Lambda.

-* It doesn't support version control, but only get the lastest version of object from S3.
+* This project doesn't support version control, but only get the lastest version of object from S3.
 Don't change the original file while copying.
 If you change, it will cause the destination file wrong.
 Workaround is to run the Jobsender(cluster version) after each batch of migration job.
 Jobsender will compare source and destination s3 file key and size, if different size, it will send jobs to sqs to trigger copy again.
 But if size is same, it will take it as same file.

 * Don't change the chunksize while start data copying.

-## Enhanced project: Lambda Jobsender
-In ./enhanced-lambda-jobsender folder, there is CDK deploy project with Lambda Jobsender and Lambda Worker.
-What's the different?

-* Jobsender: This project is to sync S3 from US to China, and the source bucket is not under our control but only read access.
-So we can't setup S3 trigger SQS, but use Lambda Jobsender with cron trigger by CloudWatch Event every hour.
-Lambda Jobsender compare and send jobs to SQS, the SQS trigger Lambda Worker to transmit data to China.

-* Source/Destination bucket info: The Source/Destination bucket info is located in SSM parameter store, jobsender get this information and to compare.
-Please define it in CDK app.py file.

-* Credentials: Move the credentials from Lambda Env to SSM Parameter Store, so the two lambda functions can share and this way is easier to redeploy lambda code with CDK.
-So you need to manually setup credentials in SSM Parameter Store.
-For more detail, please read the CDK app.py file.

-* Ignore List: Jobsender support ignore some files or some kind of files with wildcard ("*" or "?"), please setup in s3_migration_ignore_list.txt
+* Jobsender only compare the file Bucket/Key and Size.
+That means the same filename in the same folder and same size, will be taken as the same by jobsender or single node s3_uploader.
+If the jobs are trigger by S3 new created object to SQS, then no compare, just copy directly.

+* To delete the resources only need one command: cdk destroy
+But you need to delete these resources manually: DynamoDB, CloudWatch Log Group, new created S3 bucket

 ## License